nystudio107/twig-bundle-installer/README.md

 You'll then want to publish this to a [GitHub](https://github.com/) or other Git repo, publish it on [Packagist.org](https://packagist.org/) so others can install it via Composer

 If you've never published a package on Packagist before, just follow the instructions on [Packagist.org](https://packagist.org/) or read the [Packagist and the PHP ecosystem](https://www.bugsnag.com/blog/packagist-and-the-php-ecosystem) article.

+You can use the [Test Twig Bundle](https://github.com/nystudio107/test-twig-bundle) as an example to follow.

 ## Twig Bundle Installer Roadmap